 2020 Online ECM Certificate Schedule

 InBIA’s online ECM Certificate Program offers you the ultimate flexibility to fit professional development into your busy life.
 Complete your certificate from the comfort of your own office or home.
-Below is the 2019 Winter course schedule.
+Below is the 2019 Summer course schedule.

 This course begins with a baseline lesson plan around Entrepreneurial Ecosystem Development 101- attendees will learn how their existing or new centers will fit within the greater context of their communities’ existing assets while meeting gaps identified by funders and entrepreneurs.
-Once clear differentiations and value propositions to the communities are established, attendees will develop or refine their business models.
+Once clear differentiation and value propositions to the communities are established, attendees will develop or refine their business models.
 Additional topics from these elements will then move on to potential client targeted outreach campaigns, community relations with a number of stakeholders, setting graduation criteria, and the development of critical metrics/key performance indicators.